Resolving a Clearing Member's Default, A Radner Equilibrium Approach: The Comparative Statics Approach for Default Resolution Analysis

 The pair $((\bo{q}'_i)_{i\in E'}, \bo{p}')$ relative to any post-default exchange $E'$ involved in the settlement of the defaulted portfolio is derived using a Radner equilibrium in $E'$.
 Note that all the receivables and equilibrium portfolios and prices implicitly depend on the corresponding exchange.
 Regarding prices, we make this dependence explicit hereafter, denoting by $\bo{p}^E$ a pre-default (``time $0-$'') equilibrium price on $E$ and by $\bo{p}'^E$ a post-default (``time 0'') equilibrium price on $E'$.
+Price moves generate a liquidity cost analyzed in Section \ref{ss:pi}.
+As illustrated in Sections \ref{ss:ftp} and \ref{app:examples}, this liquidity cost will be part of the market cost.